 Now this is a pretty significant expense even on a small plane like mine.
 You’re looking at upwards of $22,000.
 Aircraft owners approach this expenditure in a couple of ways.
 One of them is to divide the cost of the overhaul by the time remaining until the overhaul.

 For example, if you get a brand new engine that costs $22,000 and the time between the overhaul is 2,000 hours, 22,000 divided by 2,000 comes out as $11 an hour to set aside to meet that expense when it comes due.
 This is typically done in airplane partnerships so that both partners know that the money would in fact be there when the bill comes due.

 Another option is to decide how many hours you’re going to fly the airplane then sell it as it gets up towards TBO to avoid that expense altogether.
 For example, you might purchase an airplane with 4 or 500 hours on the engine then decide to operate it until the airplane has 1400 or 1500 hours on the engine then put it up for sale.

 Of course, the closer you get to TBO, the more that diminishes the sale price of the airplane because the buyer understands that he’s going to be responsible for the full cost of an overhaul.

 The third option is to just keep running the engine right past TBO.
 TBO is a manufacturer’s suggestion; it’s not a legal requirement.
 If the engine is running strong and the airplane owner/operator is confident in its ability to continue flying safely, then it’s perfectly acceptable to run the engine past TBO.

 Then we come full circle back to the beginning where I stated that we own an airplane for the flexibility that it gives us to go where we want to go, when we want to go and to equip it to our own personal taste and standards.
-There is no getting around the fact that plane ownership can be expensive but we can keep that expense under control by following a process that protects all parties involved.
+There is no getting around the fact that airplane ownership can be expensive but we can keep that expense under control by following a process that protects all parties involved.